-If you want to turn line numbers off for all buffers by default, set the value back to the default
+Turn line numbers off for all buffers by setting the

 Jumping to a line without line numbers

-SPC j l will jump the cursor to the specified line by temporarily labelling each line with a unique letter combination.
-This allows you to jump quickly to a line even if you are not using line numbers.
+Space j l labels each line with a unique letter combination providing a quick way to a line even if there are no line numbers.